h0mbre/h0mbre.github.io/_posts/2019-05-08-SLAE_TCP_Egg_Hunter.md

 #### Thanks

-Many thanks to Skape, Fuzzy Security, and others who have published egg-hunter reference material so that it's consumable to the noob trying to learn.
+Many thanks to Skape, Fuzzy Security, Abatchy and others who have published egg-hunter reference material so that it's consumable to the noob trying to learn.

 ## Building Our Assembly Code